nosas/blog/toonvision/classification/article.md

 ### Data acquisition

 Acquiring data is simple: Walk around TT streets, take screenshots, and save them to the raw folder.
-It's important to take screenshots from various distance and of different angles of each entity: front, back, and side.
+It's important to take screenshots from various distance and angles of each entity: front, back, and side.

 Taking screenshots from up close is preferred.
 When taken from far away, the entity's nametag covers the entity's head, thus causing us to crop the entity's head or include the nametag - neither are good options.